 This TradeQuip "Made for the Trade" portable soda blaster kit uses safe, harmless dry sodium bicarbonate blast media instead of sand.
 A low-impact, eco-friendly way to strip paint, use this soda blaster to clean delicate parts, soft metals or to work in areas where other blast media would be a hazard.

-Sand blasting is good for a rusty chassis and/or parts, but sand abrasives can ruin the smooth texture of factory sheetmetal when stripping the paint and rust.
+Sand blasting is good for a rusty chassis and/or parts, but sand abrasives can ruin the smooth texture of factory sheet metal when stripping the paint and rust.
 For delicate jobs sodium bicarbonate is a much better choice.
 Whether you are a professional or hobbyist the TradeQuip soda blasting kit is designed specifically for those delicate soda powder blasting jobs.
 Recommended media is Sodium Bicarbonate.

 More Uses for Bicarbonate Soda Blasters:

 You can also use bicarbonate soda blast media (NOT household baking soda) to remove graffiti and grime from brick, concrete, limestone, granite and other surfaces.
 Other uses included cleaning of delicate substrates; architectural and industrial cleaning; paint stripping; corrosion removal.
 Use to remove mold and mildew stains from pools, cement, brick, tile, granite, sound stucco, siding and more.
-Safely strip paint from aircraft aluminum, trucks, motorcycles.
+Safely strip paint from aircraft aluminium, trucks, motorcycles.
 Bicarbonate soda also allows heavy-duty removal of oils and grease from engines and floors.

 Minimum Free Delivery required to operate this unit (using Medium grit and the Small nozzle) is 400 Litres per minute.